CEI-lab/ece3400-2017/docs/tutorials/3D_Printing_Tutorial.md

 3D printing is good for quickly making 3 dimensional objects out of plastic.
 While slower and less accurate than the laser cutter, the 3D printer allows you to design and make almost any object that fits inside the printing space.
 The printer works by laying down layers of plastic on top of each other, which makes the part stronger along its vertical axis.
 ## Preparing Your Files
 ### 1. Make sure it is physically possible to 3D print your parts
 3D printers often have physical limits on the size of the part they can print and the accuracy with which they can print.
-The limits for the ZYYX+ printer are:
+The limits for the 3D printers used for the class are:

+XZZY+
 * Maximum dimensions: 265x225x195 mm
 * Accuracy: 50&mu;m layer thickness, 11&mu;m XY positioning

+UP Plus 2
+* Maximum dimensions: 140x140x135 mm
+* Accuracy: 0.15m layer thickness, 0.15mm XY positioning

 Also be aware that 3D printers print in layers.
 This means that any overhangs may need support material during printing.
 A general rule is that overhangs  with slopes of 45&deg; or higher can be printed without supports.

 ### 2. Export your part as a .stl file
 Solidworks and Autodesk both allow you to export your designs as .stl files.
 ## Printing Your Part
+## XZZY+
 ### 1. Run the Simplify3D program
 This program lets you preview and layout your prints.
 ![](../images/Simplify3d.png "Safety Glasses")